kobayashikona/Note/Datastructure/ch1_Essential_Concepts.md

 Main memory are divided into code section, stack and heap.
 The varibles defined in the body of the function are stored inside the stack,such as the arrays above.

 ### Variable Sized Array
-It's allowed to creat an array whose size is identified by a variable instead of a const.
+It's allowed to create an array whose size is identified by a variable instead of a constant.
 In this way, we can't initialize this array when creating it.
 ```c++
 int n;
 std::cin >> n;